JPatel87/landmark-locator/README.md

 * Add a username input function, to further personlise the gaming experience for the user.
 * Add additional levels into the game, for example have hard and easy levels, to enable users to progress onwards.

+# Testing

+* The website has been reviewed on various devices such as laptops, ipads and iphones to ensure the media queries are running as expected.
+No issues reported.
+* The website has been tested by myself, my tutor and my husband to ensure that all the elements that the user will interact with or see are working as they should be, such as:
+  * favicon icon loads as it should.
+  * images and text are appropriately sized.
+  * buttons able to be pressed and lead onto correct paths.
+  * The correct landmark number is loading when the game proceeds.
+  * The correct answers have been assigned to each landmark, preventing users from selecting an incorrect as the correct answer.
+  * The correct landmark has been assigned to the answer choices.
+  * pseudo class and curser pointer applies correctly when hovering over buttons
+  * if the user selects the correct answer button, that button will display green momentarily and then the colour will reset for the next question.
+  * if the user selects the incorrect answer button, that button will display green momentarily and then the colour will reset for the next question.
+  * if the user answers the question before the timer is up, the display will move onto the next question and the timer will still reset on the next question.
+  * if the user fails to answer the question before the timer is up, the display will move onto the next question and the timer will reset.
+  * end game summary statments show the correct number of questions and display the correct advice comment and image.